 The only downside is that it can be a bit complicated to configure.
 Don’t just throw the two pieces in your bag and then try to figure out how to put them together once you’ve reached your destination.
 Take the card as well with the illustrations showing the configurations.
 This will save you a lot of hassle.

 I kept the instructions myself and took them with me, but was overconfident and wasted about five minutes trying to put the pieces together for a UK outlet.
 Once I actually looked at the instructions, however, I was able to set it up in a few seconds and get to charging.

 Other Bestselling Travel Power Adapters

-We previously recommended the SZROBOY Travel Adapter and it still works great after more than a year on the road.
-The main issue was that the function light was too bright for my tastes and sometimes disturbed my sleep in hotel rooms.
+The now-discontinued SZROBOY Travel Adapter worked fine for me, though the function light was too bright for my tastes and sometimes disturbed my sleep in hotel rooms.
 I covered it with electric tape (as shown at right).

-We have also tested the Truton Universal Travel Power Adapter that was sent to us recently by the manufacturer.
-It’s got a nice matte-white finish and the same features as our top pick, but it failed to trigger USB-C fast charging on most of the devices that we tested it with, including a Google Pixel 2 phone.
-So if you use fast-charging USB-C devices (or plan to), we wouldn’t recommend the Truton over the others.
+We have also tested the Truton Universal Travel Power Adapter that was sent to us by the manufacturer.
+It’s got a nice matte-white finish and the same features as our top pick, but it failed to trigger USB-C fast charging on most of the devices that we tested it with.